joeedh/fairmotion/Readme.md

 Fairmotion was originally coded in my own type-annotated language based on ES6, and is currently being converted to typescript.
 As part of this process I added typescript syntax to my existing transpiler.
-I'm excepted to finally ditch the pain of maintaining my own ES transpiler and type annotation system.
-This is a work in progress.

 ### Build
 To build, open a command prompt where you downloaded fairmotion